youkwan/ai-librarian/backend/ai_librarian_monorepo/ai_librarian_core/README.md

 ```

 ## TODO
+1. Extend `AsyncReactAgent` or create a new agent with additional Live2D control signals.
-1. Simplify the import paths of this package (write proper init file).
+2. Simplify the import paths of this package (write proper init file).
+3. Remove the `playwright` dependency.
+4. Implement database for storing conversation history.
-2. Implement tool for searching resources on the National Library of Public Information (國立公共資訊圖書館).
+6. Implement tool for searching resources on the National Library of Public Information (國立公共資訊圖書館).
-3. Implement Deep search agent.
+7. Implement Deep search agent.
-4. Implement MCP support.
+8. Implement MCP support.